Lorenzzz90/lmap/README.md

  -From a terminal navigate into the folders and the run the command:
  `pip install -r requirements.txt`

+ -You will also need xvfb installed to take screenshots in headless mode, if you are running this in windws, you need to comment out the lines 1, 18, 19 and 42 from the screenshot.py file.

   (Graph-tool must to be installed locally if you want to generate a graph,
   more info on https://graph-tool.skewed.de/)